-EOS Crop Monitoring is an interactive software for agri-business entities to monitor the state of their fields.
+EOSDA Crop Monitoring is an interactive software for agri-business entities to monitor the state of their fields.
 In near real-time, farmers can remotely control the agricultural processes, including those entertaining conservation tillage.
-EOS Crop Monitoring uses satellite data to make farming more efficient and sustainable.
+EOSDA Crop Monitoring uses satellite data to make farming more efficient and sustainable.
 For example, the application analyzes vegetation indices (NDVI, NDRE, ReCI, MSAVI), soil moisture level, water content in plants (NDMI), ripening stages, etc. The information obtained allows tracking specific events, determining cause-and-effect relationships, and planning actions right in the software.
-Among other useful applications of EOS Crop Monitoring we can highlight the following:
+Among other useful applications of EOSDA Crop Monitoring we can highlight the following:

 - to track the current weather & get a 14-day forecast;

 - to map field productivity and and focus on problem areas;

 - to implement variable rate seeding strategies;

 - to import/export the data from/to agricultural machinery;

 - to set the scouting tasks remotely using a unique mobile application.

 Thus, EOSDA Crop Monitoring allows farmers to use resources more efficiently, intensively increase production volumes, improve the quality of the crop, and contribute to the stability of agriculture. conservation tillage systems can use these advantages as well.

 EOSDA Crop Monitoring For Efficient Chemicals Use In Conservation Tillage Systems